Southampton-RSG/2021-11-1-socobio-crs/novice/shell/03-pipefilter.md

 ~~~

 We can now send the content of `lengths.txt` to the screen using `cat lengths.txt`.
-`cat` stands for "concatenate":
-it prints the contents of files one after another.
+`cat` is able to print the contents of files one after another.
 There's only one file in this case,
 so `cat` just shows us what it contains: